aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/pdf-to-word/_index.md

 weight: 20
 ---

-Our conversion APIs let you convert a **PDF** a **Word** document.
-The APIs even supports encrypted PDF file to Word document conversion.
-The converter turns a document into a "flow" format - merges multiple paragraphs into one section, converts tables and lists into native Word tables and lists, etc. so that document can then be naturally edited in Word editing application (such as Microsoft Word).
+Сonvert **PDF to Word** documents.
+The converter engine turns a PDF document into a "flow" Word format with a high precision and quality.
+It merges multiple paragraphs into one section, converts tables and lists into native Word tables and lists, etc. so that document can then be naturally edited in Microsoft Word.

-Aspose.Words conversion engine is deliberately focused on conversion document structure into a "flow" format.
+Aspose Words conversion engine is deliberately focused on conversion document structure into a "flow" format.
 The resulting document will be "editable" but some complex formatting might appear different from the original document.

 PDF to Word conversion supports detecting headers and footers.
 Sections of PDF pages containing page numbers, document names, etc. will be converted as headers and footers in Word document that do not affect the rest of the page layout and are not moved while the document is being edited.